 whereis from util-linux 2.39.3

-If the command returns no output, minimal containers or stripped images may have omitted it.
-Use the install commands below for your distribution.
+If the shell cannot find the command, minimal containers or stripped images may have omitted the package.
+Install the package for your distribution.

 Ubuntu and Debian-based distributions

-First, refresh the APT index, then install util-linux if your system does not include it.
+Refresh the APT index, then install util-linux if your Debian-family system does not include it.

 sudo apt update